VIP-SMUR/24Fa-MPONC/README.md

 - The agent adopts a probability distribution
 - The agent enacts a random action based on the probability distribution.
 - Other agents or “adversaries” also take actions and the cost of their actions is revealed to the agent.
 - The agent incurs a cost based on the actions of other agents and their actions.

+With the idea of no-regret dynamics comes a cost function.
+In the reference paper Dr.Martinez creates a cost function based on four components, aiming to predict how residents interact with the following:

+1. Housing affordability
+2. Amenity Access
+3. Community Ties
+4. Dwelling Abandonment/Upkeep

 ## The Four-Step Model
 Given that the agents move across various subregions of the Atlanta area in our simulation, one of the critical steps of the simulation is figuring out what subregion the agents go to.
 To do this in a way that accurately represents real-world distributions, we turned to the four-step model, a common trip generation algorithm: